eclipse-theia/theia-cloud/node/monitor/README.md

 ## Bundle the extension

-Run `npm run bundle` to create a `vsix` file that can be installed in VSCode/Theia.
+Run `npm run build:vsix` to create a `vsix` file that can be installed in VSCode/Theia.
+Run `npm run update:demo:monitor` to update the `vsix` file in the `demo-theia-monitor-vscode` component.